P-371/ASDML.NET.Legacy/SPEC.md

 Window window = new Window(800, 600, "Hello world");
 ```

 Constructor *parameters* are written after the group name in parenthesis, separated with commas from each other.
-The *ID* can be written after the constructor *parameters*:
+The *ID* are written after the constructor *parameters*:

 ``` asdml
 Window (800,600,"Hello World") #win {